krisztian-kugler/nike-store/README.md

 - A toast message is shown for a few seconds when the user adds an item to the cart.
 It can be closed at will.
 Opening the cart also eliminates the toast.
 - If we add an item that is already in the cart, the quantity gets incremented by 1, otherwise a new item is created in the cart.
 - Changing quantity in the cart recalculates the subtotal and total price.
+- Sale price is shown for discounted items.

 ## Development server